kjkasi/EasyNetQWiki/Documentation/Request-Response.md

 ## Making a request, and handling the response

-To make a request with EasyNetQ, simply do the following:
+To make a request with EasyNetQ, call the Request method on IBus:

     var myRequest = new MyRequest { Text = “Hello Server” };
     var response = bus.Request<MyRequest, MyResponse>(myRequest);
     Console.WriteLine(response.Text);

 Here we create a new request of type MyMessage and then call the Request method with the message as the argument.
-When the response returns, at some later time, on some later thread, the response message’s Text property is output to the console.
+When the response returns the response message’s Text property is output to the console.

 ## Asynchronous request